santos-naudiyal/newarticleapp/README.md

 - flutter pub get

 # How to use the newApp
-- scroll horizontally and click on the category button to view the different category of news article
+- scroll horizontally and click on the category button to view the different category of news article.
-- scroll verticallt to view all the news article
+- scroll vertically to view all the news article.
-- click on back button to go to homepage to change the news article category
+- click on back button to go to homepage to change the news article category.